Engee documentation

 Details

-A non-directional port associated with the drive gear.
+A non-directional port connected to the drive gear.

 Program usage name